 • Establish the next steps.

-DO NOT ASK MULTIPLE QUESTIONS – they will seem like a blur to your coachee and they will latch on to 1 thing and you lose the rest.
+DO NOT ASK MULTIPLE QUESTIONS: they will seem like a blur to your coachee.
+They’ll latch on to one thing, and you’ll lose the rest.

 Example questions to ask are: